Creating boundaries teaches others how to treat us with respect

 I read this quote over and over.
 It finally sunk in.
 I was allowing myself to be treated unfairly.
 Interestingly, I had never looked at life this way before, but it is so true.
 I was continually being treated in an unreasonable manner, but even after countless conversations about it, the behaviour continued.

 Sadly, like so many others, I assumed that the behaviour would somehow stop occurring because we discussed it.
 Boy was I wrong!
 Each and every time you allow a behaviour to continue, you are teaching that person that it’s okay.
 Read that again.
-By allowing a behaviour to continue, you are saying that it’s okay.
+By allowing a particular behaviour to continue, you are saying that it’s okay.

 Verbally, you may be saying that it’s not okay, but when you don’t physically do anything to stop it, you are contradicting yourself.
 By physically, I mean removing yourself from the situation or person.
 Physically leaving.
 Actions speak louder than words.
 Actions mean business.